+As Professor of Child Health with University of Arizona and Professor of Pediatrics with Creighton University, Dr. Chundu involved in the teaching mission of students and residents.
 Dr. Chundu is closely involved in local and national community and educational organizations to advance healthcare and keep populations healthy.

 Dr. Chundu is also a strong believer that organizations like DMG, in which physicians collaborate rather than compete and in which a multi-specialty medical group works in partnership with a not-for-profit hospital system, are able to provide superior quality of care over the fragmented healthcare delivery systems.
 We strongly believe medical home model holds promise as a way to improve health care in America by transforming how primary care is organized and delivered.